DENTSPLY SIRONA (NASDAQ:XRAY) Updates FY 2022 Earnings Guidance

-Several analysts have recently commented on the stock.
-Robert W. Baird lowered shares of DENTSPLY SIRONA from an outperform rating to a neutral rating and lowered their price target for the company from $67.00 to $48.00 in a research report on Tuesday, April 19th.
-The Goldman Sachs Group lowered their price target on shares of DENTSPLY SIRONA from $59.00 to $47.00 and set a neutral rating on the stock in a research report on Thursday, April 21st.
-Morgan Stanley decreased their target price on shares of DENTSPLY SIRONA from $62.00 to $52.00 and set an overweight rating on the stock in a research report on Wednesday, April 20th.
-William Blair lowered shares of DENTSPLY SIRONA from an outperform rating to a market perform rating in a research report on Tuesday, April 19th.
-Finally, Barrington Research decreased their target price on shares of DENTSPLY SIRONA from $72.00 to $53.00 in a research report on Wednesday, April 20th.
-Seven equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat.com, DENTSPLY SIRONA currently has a consensus rating of Hold and a consensus price target of $53.11.
+A number of equities analysts have recently commented on the stock.
+Bank of America downgraded shares of DENTSPLY SIRONA from a buy rating to a neutral rating and reduced their price objective for the stock from $66.00 to $49.00 in a report on Tuesday, April 19th.
+William Blair cut shares of DENTSPLY SIRONA from an outperform rating to a market perform rating in a research report on Tuesday, April 19th.
+Barrington Research dropped their target price on shares of DENTSPLY SIRONA from $53.00 to $51.00 in a research report on Wednesday, May 11th.
+Credit Suisse Group dropped their target price on shares of DENTSPLY SIRONA from $68.00 to $67.00 and set an outperform rating for the company in a research report on Tuesday, March 1st.
+Finally, The Goldman Sachs Group dropped their target price on shares of DENTSPLY SIRONA from $59.00 to $47.00 and set a neutral rating for the company in a research report on Thursday, April 21st.
+Seven investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of Hold and an average target price of $52.89.

-The company also recently announced a quarterly dividend, which was paid on Friday, April 8th.
-Shareholders of record on Friday, March 25th were paid a dividend of $0.125 per share.
-This represents a $0.50 dividend on an annualized basis and a yield of 1.38%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, April 8th.
+Stockholders of record on Friday, March 25th were given a $0.125 dividend.
+This represents a $0.50 dividend on an annualized basis and a dividend yield of 1.31%.
+The ex-dividend date was Thursday, March 24th.
 This is a positive change from DENTSPLY SIRONA’s previous quarterly dividend of $0.11.
-The ex-dividend date was Thursday, March 24th.
-DENTSPLY SIRONA’s payout ratio is presently 26.04%.
+DENTSPLY SIRONA’s payout ratio is currently 29.59%.

-In other DENTSPLY SIRONA news, Director Eric Brandt sold 6,900 shares of the business’s stock in a transaction dated Tuesday, May 3rd.
-The shares were sold at an average price of $39.71, for a total transaction of $273,999.00.
-Following the completion of the transaction, the director now directly owns 35,155 shares of the company’s stock, valued at approximately $1,396,005.05.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Insiders own 0.69% of the company’s stock.
+In other news, Director Eric Brandt sold 6,900 shares of the business’s stock in a transaction on Tuesday, May 3rd.
+The shares were sold at an average price of $39.71, for a total value of $273,999.00.
+Following the sale, the director now owns 35,155 shares of the company’s stock, valued at $1,396,005.05.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Insiders own 0.76% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in XRAY.
-SkyView Investment Advisors LLC bought a new stake in shares of DENTSPLY SIRONA in the 4th quarter worth approximately $228,000.
-Vident Investment Advisory LLC raised its holdings in shares of DENTSPLY SIRONA by 26.6% in the 4th quarter.
-Vident Investment Advisory LLC now owns 5,102 shares of the medical instruments supplier’s stock worth $285,000 after purchasing an additional 1,071 shares in the last quarter.
-Allstate Corp raised its holdings in shares of DENTSPLY SIRONA by 6.1% in the 4th quarter.
-Allstate Corp now owns 5,671 shares of the medical instruments supplier’s stock worth $316,000 after purchasing an additional 324 shares in the last quarter.
-JustInvest LLC raised its holdings in shares of DENTSPLY SIRONA by 57.0% in the 4th quarter.
-JustInvest LLC now owns 7,248 shares of the medical instruments supplier’s stock worth $404,000 after purchasing an additional 2,632 shares in the last quarter.
-Finally, Toroso Investments LLC raised its holdings in shares of DENTSPLY SIRONA by 50.7% during the fourth quarter.
-Toroso Investments LLC now owns 8,125 shares of the medical instruments supplier’s stock valued at $453,000 after acquiring an additional 2,733 shares during the period.
-Institutional investors own 94.79% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of the stock.
+Wellington Management Group LLP increased its holdings in shares of DENTSPLY SIRONA by 83.1% in the first quarter.
+Wellington Management Group LLP now owns 5,502,424 shares of the medical instruments supplier’s stock valued at $270,829,000 after purchasing an additional 2,497,773 shares during the last quarter.
+Vanguard Group Inc. increased its holdings in shares of DENTSPLY SIRONA by 2.0% in the first quarter.
+Vanguard Group Inc. now owns 24,333,490 shares of the medical instruments supplier’s stock valued at $1,197,694,000 after purchasing an additional 477,563 shares during the last quarter.
+Arrowstreet Capital Limited Partnership increased its holdings in shares of DENTSPLY SIRONA by 149.7% in the first quarter.
+Arrowstreet Capital Limited Partnership now owns 536,600 shares of the medical instruments supplier’s stock valued at $26,411,000 after purchasing an additional 321,674 shares during the last quarter.
+Renaissance Technologies LLC increased its holdings in shares of DENTSPLY SIRONA by 90.7% in the first quarter.
+Renaissance Technologies LLC now owns 381,058 shares of the medical instruments supplier’s stock valued at $18,756,000 after purchasing an additional 181,200 shares during the last quarter.
+Finally, Bridgewater Associates LP increased its holdings in shares of DENTSPLY SIRONA by 50.8% in the first quarter.
+Bridgewater Associates LP now owns 426,257 shares of the medical instruments supplier’s stock valued at $20,980,000 after purchasing an additional 143,597 shares during the last quarter.
+Institutional investors and hedge funds own 94.79% of the company’s stock.

 DENTSPLY SIRONA Inc designs, develops, manufactures, distributes, and sells various dental products and technologies for professional dental market worldwide.
 It offers dental equipment, including treatment centers, imaging equipment, motorized dental handpieces, and other instruments; imaging equipment; treatment centers comprising basic dentist chairs, sophisticated chair-based units with integrated diagnostic, hygiene and ergonomic functionalities, and specialist centers; and lab equipment, such as amalgamators, mixing machines, and porcelain furnaces.